Documents like PDFs and Excel files can be uploaded and stored in the Media Library as individual files.

 To link to a document:

-1. Within the Body text field Highlight the word or phrase you want to link to.
+1. Within the Body text field, highlight the word or phrase you want to link.

-Searching for the Document in the Link URL Field
+Search for the document in the link URL field

 • You can find the document name in the "Media Name" field of the Media Library or in the "Name" field within the document’s edit section.